Summary of Features

 From the west at Upton Bishop: Pass the Moody Cow pub and head east on the B4221 for ¾ mile.
 Just after the "Hilltop" sign take a hairpin left turn.
 Within 150 metres, turn right in front of a large Christmas tree and head downhill, keeping right at the "Tanhouse" sign (about 450 metres).
 After about a further 180 metres you will see a wide bell-mouthed entrance on your right side signed to "Marsh Farm".
 Turn into this private drive and the property will be found at the end on your right hand side.

-If there is any property aspect which is of particular importance to you, please speak with us before you travel any distance to
+If there is any property aspect which is of particular importance to you, please speak with the agents before you travel any distance to view the property.

 Grant & Co and their clients give notice that: